lynnfaraday/aresmush.com/tutorials/code/templates.md

 * right - Right-justifies and trims text (`<%= right(text, width, padding_char) %>`)
 * center - Center-justifies and trims text (`<%= center(text, width, padding_char) %>`)

+{% tip %}
-{% include tip.html content="The padding char is optional in left/right/center, and defaults to a space." %}
+The padding char is optional in left/right/center, and defaults to a space.
+{% endtip %}

 Some of the template renderers share common helpers with another template.
 You'll see this when the renderer has a line like  <code>include CharDescTemplateFields</code>  near the top of the file.
 For example, the description and glance templates share some helpers from  <code>plugins/describe/char_desc_template_fields.rb</code> .

+{% tip %}
-{% include tip.html content="If you don't see the helper you're looking for in the template renderer, look for a shared helper file." %}
+If you don't see the helper you're looking for in the template renderer, look for a shared helper file.
+{% endtip %}

 ## The One-Line Trick